-Watch the trailer for the 1997 film below.
+Watch the teaser, below.

 The 1997 I Know What You Did Last Summer featured an unbeatable cast of late-90s icons – Jennifer Love Hewitt, Sarah Michelle Gellar, Freddie Prinze Jr, and Ryan Phillippe – a tough act for the upcoming series to follow.

 Gillespie's film is the latest in a string of 90s classics receiving a modern reboot.
 The news comes after the announcement that The Craft, the 1996 tale of a teen witch, played by Robin Tunney will be landing on our screens later this month, as well as a She's All That remake featuring Tik Tok star Addison Rae Easterling.